-WeatherGard® is a local family-owned company.
+WeatherGard® is a local, family-owned company.
 Our main offices and factory are on 8 Mile road in Oak Park, and we have a second office location in Grand Rapids.
-If you're not sure whether we work in your area, check our cities page, or give us a call.

-In 1989, we acquired a building on Lyndon St. in Detroit (see 1).
+In 1989, we acquired a building on Lyndon St. in Detroit (above).
 We invested in advanced manufacturing machinery, and became the first company in Michigan to offer a fully welded vinyl window.
 Everything was cleaned and assembled by hand.

 Later that year, Albert’s younger son Shlome, in the 8th grade at the time, created a program to breakdown window part and component sizes, eliminating the time consuming work of calculating everything by hand.
 Shlome has since become the company’s Vice President and its principal manager.